TAbdiukov/PPSSPP-patches/README.md

 # PPSSPP-patches

-My cheats, fixes and workarounds for PPSSPP games and apps.
+My romhacks, fixes and workarounds for PPSSPP games and apps.

 ## See also